jbasko/git-test/README.md

-git-test
+# git-test

- 1. Create a few commits in  master
+ 1. Create initial commit in  master.
- 2. Create a develop branch off master
+ 2. Create a develop branch off master.
- 3. Create a feature branch off develop
+ 3. Create a feature branch off develop.
  4. Do a few commits on the feature branch.
  5. Submit a PR for the feature against develop branch.
  6. Approve the PR, squash and merge into develop.